JCSDA/jedi-docs/docs/jedi-components/ufo/qcfilters.rst

 Observation Filters
 -------------------

-Observation filters are generic and have access to:
+Observation filters have access to:
  - Observation values and metadata
  - Model values at observations locations (GeoVaLs)
  - Simulated observation value (for post-filter)